Raiganj Assembly constituency: 1977–2006

-In the 2006 and 2001 state assembly elections Chittaranjan Roy of Congress won the 35 Raiganj Assembly seat defeating his nearest rivals Dilip Kumar Das of NCP and Harinarayan Roy of CPI(M) respectively.
-Contests in most years were multi cornered but only winners and runners are being mentioned.
+In the 2006 and 2001 state assembly elections Chittaranjan Roy of Congress won the 35 Raiganj Assembly seat, defeating his nearest rivals Dilip Kumar Das of NCP and Harinarayan Roy of CPI(M) respectively.
+Contests in most years were involved multiple contestants but only winners and runners are being mentioned.
 Dilip Kumar Das of Congress defeated Khagendra Nath Sinha of CPI(M) in 1996.
 Khagendra Nath Sinha of CPI(M) defeated Dilip Das of Congress in 1991 and Dipendra Barman of Congress in 1987.
 Dipendra Barman of Congress defeated Khagendra Nath Sinha of CPI(M) in 1982.
 Khagendra Nath Sinha of CPI(M) defeated Mahendranath Barman of Janata Party in 1977.

 1951–1972

 Ramendranath Dutta of Congress won in 1972 and 1971.
 Manash Roy of CPI(M) won in 1969.
 N.N.Kundu of PSP won in 1967.
 Ramendranath Dutta of Congress won in 1962.
 In 1957 and 1951 Raiganj was a joint seat.
 Hazi Badirudddin Ahmad and Syama Prasad Barman, both of Congress, won in 1957.
 Syama Prasad Barman and Gulam Hamidur Rahman, both of Congress, won in 1951.